igrigorik/http-client-hints/draft.md

 Above example indicates that the cache key should be based on the DPR, Width, and Downlink headers.

-Client Hints MAY be combined with Key ({{I-D.httpbis-http-key}}) to enable fine-grained control of the cache key for improved cache efficiency.
+Client Hints MAY be combined with Key ({{I-D.ietf-httpbis-key}}) to enable fine-grained control of the cache key for improved cache efficiency.
 For example, the server MAY return the following set of instructions:

 ~~~
   Key: DPR;partition=1.5:2.5:4.0